Designing textiles using Photoshop II

 By the end of this course you should be able to...

-- Analyse your creative work and/or portfolio and define the direction you wish to develop.
+- Analyse your creative work and define the direction you wish to develop

-- Create ideas for a new body of work or develop old designs using new techniques.
+- Create content and drawings defining a new body of work

-- Understand Photoshop applications for pattern design and repeat
+- Understand Photoshop applications for pattern design and repeats

-- Apply new skills to your designs and drawings.
+- Create six final repeat patterns designs applying new skills to design and drawings.

 What level is the course and do I need any particular skills?